2 Days in Robertson NSW: a relaxed weekend escape

 Stop 4.
 Belmore Falls Morton National Park

-Two lookouts to see here – Hindmarsh Lookout over the valley may not have a waterfall but it is a lovely view and only a very short walk from the car park.
+There are two lookouts to check out at Belmore National Park.
+Hindmarsh Lookout over the valley may not have a waterfall, but it is a lovely view and only a very short walk from the car park.
 The view out over Kangaroo Valley is stunning and reminds me very much of the views from Medlow Bath in the Blue Mountains.

 From here you can cut back across the car park or follow a path to the right that runs you around the edge of the valley to the falls.